pythonarcade/arcade/CONTRIBUTING.md

 * Corrections & additions to the documentation
 * Improvements to the tests

+If you're looking for a way to contribute, you can [the currently active issues](https://github.com/pythonarcade/arcade/issues) to get started.

 ## Before Making Changes

-Before working on an improvement, please
-[open an issue](https://github.com/pythonarcade/arcade/issues) if one does not already exist for it.
+Before working on an improvement, please make sure to [open an issue](https://github.com/pythonarcade/arcade/issues) if one does not already exist for it.

+Tips:
+1. Try to keep the PRs to reasonable sizes
+2. If you want to make large changes, please discuss them with Arcade's developers beforehand

+Discussion can happen in a GitHub issues comments or on the [Arcade discord server](https://discord.gg/ZjGDqMp).

+## After Making Changes

 After you finish your changes, you should do the following:
-1. Test them locally
+1. Test your changes with Arcade's test suite as well as `mypy` & `flake8`
 2. Submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests)
 from your fork to Arcade's development branch.

+The rest of the guide will help you get to this point.

 ## Requirements